|Memory > NMDA Spikes and Plateaus Are Essential for Exciting Memory Engram Cells|

 It was thought that a neuron may fire action potentials if the excitatory postsynaptic potentials (EPSPs) generated at dendritic spines are sufficiently large so that their summation at the axon initial segment exceeds a threshold (Chapter 2).
 This concept assumes that EPSPs are the determining factor for the generation of action potentials.
 In the case of engram cells, however, this assumption is not true.
 The NMDA spike and plateau (Figure 8-1) resulting from glutamate stimulation play a more important role (Oikonomou et al., 2014).

 NMDA receptors (NMDARs) are located not only at synapses, but also widely distributed in the extrasynaptic membrane.
-The NMDA spike is a membrane potential change arising from synchronous activation of 10-50 neighboring synapses leading to the opening of NMDARs (Schiller et al., 2000; Antic et al., 2010; Chalifoux and Carter, 2011).
+The NMDA spike is a membrane potential change arising from synchronous activation of 10-50 neighboring synapses leading to the opening of NMDARs (Schiller et al., 2000; Antic et al., 2010).
 Repetitive clustered input can further produce the NMDA plateau (Oikonomou et al., 2012).
-Since the amplitudes of NMDA spike and plateau are larger than excitatory postsynaptic potential (EPSP), they make important contribution to the generation of action potentials.
+Since the amplitudes of NMDA spike and plateau are larger than EPSP, they make important contribution to the generation of action potentials.
 In layer 5 pyramidal neurons, it has been shown that the EPSP generated by AMPA receptors (AMPARs) is too small to elicit action potentials.
 NMDA spikes in their basal dendrites are also required (Polsky et al., 2009).

 Author: Frank Lee